Copycat Domino’s Cinnastix

 This time around, inspired by a comment from a former Domino’s employee on a recipe I saw on Food.com, I made my cinnamon sticks according to what the reviewer instructed.

-Instead of adding the topping and baking, I brushed the dough with butter flavored oil, baked it, and after it came out of the oven warm I sprinkled it with a cinnamon sugar mixture, then followed up with the icing.
+Instead of adding the topping and baking, I brushed the dough with melted butter, baked it, and after it came out of the oven warm I sprinkled it with a cinnamon sugar mixture, then followed up with the icing.

-- prepared (not baked) pizza dough, rolled out into a square or circle
+- 1 ball pizza dough unbaked, rolled out into a square or circle

 - 1/2 c. sugar

 - Preheat oven to 350-f degrees.

 - Using a perforated roller or a pizza cutter, cut the dough into strips.
 Brush the dough with the melted butter.

 - Bake for 15 minutes until cooked through, keeping a close eye on it so it doesn’t over bake.
 Remove from oven.

 - While the dough is baking, prepare the icing by combining the icing ingredients in a mixing bowl and set aside.
 If the icing is too thick add a touch more milk.